MicrosoftDocs/microsoft-salescopilot-docs/articles/disable-viva-sales.md

 ms.author: shjais
 manager: shujoshi
 ms.localizationpriority: medium
+ms.custom:
+  - ai-gen-docs-bap
+  - ai-gen-desc
+  - ai-seo-date:10/17/2023
 ---

+# Uninstall Sales Copilot add-in for Outlook

+## Uninstall using Microsoft 365 admin center

-# Remove Sales Copilot from Microsoft 365 admin center
+If you've installed the Sales Copilot add-in for Outlook from the Microsoft 365 admin center, it is considered as admin-deployed.
 You can remove the Sales Copilot add-in if your sellers no longer need it.

 1. In the Microsoft 365 admin center, go to **Settings** &gt; **Integrated apps**.